01-edu/public/subjects/java/projects/travel-plan/README.md

 ### Instructions

-This is the first part of the last project and for this part the students will be asked to build the working enviroment and impliment the admin part to ease the last part for the project.
+This is the first part of the last project and for this part, the students will be asked to build the working environment and implement the admin part to ease the last part of the project.

 #### 1. Environment Configuration